Airtune/73-meta-tokens/meta_ledger_protocol/supply_block.md

   * Must be followed by a mint block that doesn't have the `atomic_swap_delegation_representative` header.

-  * Invalid if followed by mint block that with the representative set to a burn account:
+  * Invalid if followed by mint block that with the representative set to one of these burn account:
     ```
     ban_1burnbabyburndiscoinferno111111111111111111111111111aj49sw3w
     ban_1uo1cano1bot1a1pha1616161616161616161616161616161616p3s5tifp